vincenzocaputo/FoxyRecon/README.md

 # FoxyRecon
 FoxyRecon is a Firefox add-on that helps you to carry out searching and investigation activities by using free Open Source Intelligence Source (OSINT) web resources.

-## Usage

 You can perform researches through FoxyRecon in two ways:
 - Via popup\
   You can enter the indicator you want to analyze in the textbox located in the popup.
 FoxyRecon will suggest you the most suitable tools for your indicator.\
   ![Popup](images/popup.gif)

+  The popup also let you pull out indicators from a web page, making them ready for investigations and analysis.
+FoxyRecon allows you also to download them in CSV file for future analysis.

 - Via context menu\
   On whatever website you are visiting, you can highlight the indicator you want to analyze and, by right clicking on it, you can choose one of the suggested tools in the FoxyRecon context menu.
   The indicator submitted will be saved as input in the text field of the popup in order to let you performing further investigations on it. \
   ![Context Menu](images/contextmenu.gif)

-## Features
+## Supported Indicators
-### Hunting
-FoxyRecon let you pull out indicators from a web page, making them ready for investigations and analysis.
-FoxyRecon allows you also to download them in CSV file for future analysis.

-### Investigation
 Currently, FoxyRecon supports the following indicator types:
 - Domains
 - IPv4 addresses